saraslee/train-me/README.md

 # train me
 Created a pet communication app prototype inspired by dog training buttons.
-Hoping to deploy this on iPAD and tablets.
+Hoping to deploy this on ipad and tablets.
 View prototype at https://saraslee.github.io/train-me/

 # current features